-Its been quite some time since my Raspberry Pi Model B arrived.
-All I’ve done is tried to run several things, blink GPIO with examples found on Internet, set up a desktop computer for my daughter with TuxPaint.
-I never was big fan of Linux, on desktop computer I always use Windows for my daily tasks.
+It’s been quite some time since my Raspberry Pi Model B arrived.
+All I’ve done is tried to run several things, blink GPIO with examples found on the Internet, set up a desktop computer for my daughter with TuxPaint.
+I never was a big fan of Linux; on the desktop computer, I always use Windows for my daily tasks.

-With cheap single board computers like Raspberry Pi people looked at Linux with different perspective.
-We can notice increased interest in Linux, how to do this and this.
-Who work with Linux long time, it is just another computer where they can work with it and make cool things right away.
-But for us like me, its a good chance get to know Linux better, and learn few tricks.
+With cheap single-board computers like Raspberry Pi, people looked at Linux from a different perspective.
+We can notice an increased interest in Linux, how to do this, and this.
+Who works with Linux long time?
+It is just another computer where they can work with it and make cool things right away.
+But for us like me, it’s a good chance to get to know Linux better and learn a few tricks.

-There are already tons of information about Raspberry Pi computer.
-Practically anyone can find easy step by step guide how to set up Raspbian image, set basic settings and control it either through terminal screen or like casual computer with monitor, keyboard and mouse.
-From my experience it is a bit too slow for running desktop applications with graphical interface.
-For instance loading TuxPaint takes long time and is not very responsive.
-But for embedded applications or hardware optimized XBMC media center you can get great results.
+There are already tons of information about the Raspberry Pi computer.
+Practically anyone can find an easy step-by-step guide to set up a Raspbian image, set basic settings, and control it either through a terminal screen or a casual computer with a monitor, keyboard, and mouse.
+From my experience, it is a bit too slow to run desktop applications with a graphical interface.
+For instance, loading, TuxPaint takes a long time and is not very responsive.
+But for embedded applications or hardware optimized XBMC media center, you can get great results.

 As I mentioned, Raspberry Pi is great for embedded applications.
-Besides all computer interfaces like LAN, USB, Audio, HDMI, RCA, there is also a GPIO header that makes it powerful prototyping platform.
+Besides all computer interfaces like LAN, USB, Audio, HDMI, and RCA, a GPIO header makes it a powerful prototyping platform.

-Linux takes care of Internet things automatically and with few commands you can control real world applications from web and so on.
+Linux takes care of Internet things automatically, and with few commands, you can control real-world applications from the web and so on.

-Raspberry Pi has couple ways of attaching monitor or other display (HDMI or RCA).
-You can attach monitor, keyboard and mouse in order to configure and use it.
-But in my opinion this is not what it is designed for (unless you use it for playing media or gaming).
-For embedded applications it might be placed remotely and the only thing that makes it accessible is internet cable or even WiFi.
-So from the beginning I will use it that way.
-This will help me get more comfortable with terminal commands and whole idea of using Linux OS.
+Raspberry Pi has a couple of ways of attaching a monitor or other display (HDMI or RCA).
+You can attach a monitor, keyboard, and mouse to configure and use it.
+But in my opinion, this is not what it is designed for (unless you use it for playing media or gaming).
+It might be placed remotely for embedded applications, and the only thing that makes it accessible is internet cable or even WiFi.
+So from the beginning, I will use it that way.
+This will help me get more comfortable with terminal commands and the whole idea of using Linux OS.

 In order to access to Raspberry Pi through terminal screen you need